Is your Data Safe? PCI Compliance

 By complying with the PCI DSS, your business will avoid fines, audits and possibly losing the ability to process credit card payments altogether.
 At the same time, you are communicating to your valued customers that safeguarding their credit card and personal information is a top priority.

 Card Systems is proud to announce our dedication in helping our valued merchants.
 We set ourselves apart from our competitors by protecting your business from security breaches.
-As one of our valued merchants, you are automatically enrolled in the Card Systems Merchant Security Program through our affiliation with PCI Compliance, LLC.
+As one of our valued merchants, you are automatically enrolled in the Card Systems Merchant Security Program.
 The purpose of this program is to provide Payment Card Industry Data Security Standard (PCI DSS) compliance solutions for all of our merchants that process credit card payments.

 How do I get started?
-To help facilitate compliance validation, our clients will have access to all of the services required for validating compliance through the PCI Compliance, LLC solution.
+To help facilitate compliance validation, our clients will have access to all of the services required for validating compliance through the PCI compliance partner.
 This is an online compliance portal providing merchants access to the Self-Assessment Questionnaire and Network Vulnerability Scanning.
 It simplifies the compliance process for you by pre-populating answers in the Self Assessment Questionnaire based on some preliminary questions that you will answer about your business.

 What are the requirements for PCI DSS?